ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 - Placing a call

-If the people involved are included in an information barrier policy to prevent the activity, they will not be able to proceed.
+If the people involved are included in an information barrier policy that prevents the activity, they will not be able to proceed.
 To learn more about the user experience with information barriers, see [information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

 > [!IMPORTANT]
 > Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions and further communication with the group might not be allowed.
 However, information barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.